at1as/alexa-rocket-manifest/README.md

 ### To Update Skill:

-Zip contents of /src directory (node_modules, index.js and AlexaSkill.js) into one file (Archive.zip) and upload to [Amazon Lambda](https://console.aws.amazon.com/lambda/home?region=us-east-1).
+Zip contents of /src directory along with the node_modules directory itself (node_modules/, index.js file and AlexaSkill.js file all at at the same folder level) into one zip file (Archive.zip) and upload to [Amazon Lambda](https://console.aws.amazon.com/lambda/home?region=us-east-1).

 ### To Monitor: